JackBilbo/lxn-discus/README.md

 # lxn-discus
 Replacement mod for the GotFriends Discus' Nav computer

-<h2>Multiplayer-Feature:</h2>
+<h2>Fixes and Features:</h2>

+- Fixed a bug that caused map orientation change to break readability mode.

+- Adverse yaw can be adjusted by a slider under aircraft settings.
+Setting is persistent between flights

+- new, experimental Multiplayer feature:

 Multiplayer-Info is located as a sub page under the task list - simply page down.

 First view asks you to enter a username.
 As default the aircraft registration is used.
 You can change that to your pleasing.
-A good idea would be to use a name short name, as that will later be displayed on other pilots nav map and you don't want to clutter that with a username like "bestpilotinthewhilewideworld2338992" ;-)
+A good idea would be to use a name short name, as it will later be displayed on other pilots nav map and you don't want to clutter that with a username like "bestpilotinthewholewideworld2338992" ;-)

 Once connected you see a - most likely very short or empty "events" list, showing all available flights.
 You only see events that use the same task/flightplan you have currently loaded.
 Click an event to join or click "add new flight" to create your own event and then join it.
 You need to enter a title and the start time (hour and minutes) in UTC/ZULU time.